David House Grand Jury Subpoena Letter concerning criminal activity and espionage, (PDF)

-January 10, 2010, Bradley Manning attends open software event in Boston, MA where David House was also in attendance.
+January 10, 2010, Manning attends open software event in Boston, MA where David House was also in attendance.

-Early June, soon after Bradley Manning is arrested in Baghdad, Iraq, David House is questioned both at his home and place of work in Cambridge, by investigators for the U.S. Department of Defense, the Department of State, and the Federal Bureau of Investigation.
+Early June, soon after Manning is arrested in Baghdad, Iraq, David House is questioned both at his home and place of work in Cambridge, by investigators for the U.S. Department of Defense, the Department of State, and the Federal Bureau of Investigation.
 House says agents interview 4 or 5 individuals in Boston area.